-Tractor Trailer’s Unsafe Lane Change Causes Truck Accident
+Tractor Trailer’s Unsafe Lane Change Causes Truck Accident In Missouri

 A Nebraska truck driver caused a St. Charles Missouri truck accident when he slammed into a car while changing lanes.
 Truck driver Rand S. Peterson of Niobrara, Nebraska drove a 1997 International Tractor Trailer southbound on highway 61 early Friday morning.
 The St. Charles Missouri trucking accident occurred when Peterson attempted to change lanes and crashed into the rear of a 1999 Ford Contour driven by David C. Spaulding of Moscow Mills, Missouri.
 After impact, Spaulding’s car spun out and off the roadway.
 The car came to rest in a ditch.
 Spaulding was transported to St. Joseph West Hospital in Lake St. Louis by St. Charles County Ambulance.
 His car was totaled, while the tractor trailer only sustained minor damage.

 Tractor trailers become particularly dangerous to other drivers while changing lanes.
 Truck drivers must pay attention while changing lanes because the size and height of their tractor trailers reduce visibility.
 Negligent truck drivers may attempt to change lanes without exercising due care to make sure no other vehicle is in their blind spot.
 When a tractor trailer changes lanes, the potential for a St. Charles Missouri truck accident is high.